Draw vs. Fade - What You Need to Know

 Mastering the fade shot takes time and practice, but with proper technique and attention to swing path, you can become proficient in hitting draw vs. fade shots in golf.

-How do I hit a Draw?
+How do I hit a draw?

 We wrote an article about this.
 Click here to read it.